 We ask you to use the proper front door when you arrive at the pub, that is the one on the road.
 We know many of you have never used it before because it’s round the corner from the patio door but it’s actually a nicer entrance so you might well take to it.
 If you need a step-free entrance ignore that guidance and use the patio as both entrance and exit.

 Once through the door, someone from the staff will take your drink order and help you to find your table.
 We have made sure that all our tables are safely distanced.
+In light of HMG's latest regulations all guests are required to wear a face covering when in the pub, except when sat at a table.

 Government Track and Trace scheme